GARBAGE ON TEXAS BEACHES – ADOPT A BEACH

-Our beaches are a beautiful serene place that we all get to enjoy, whether it is a lake,river and/or the ocean.
+Our beaches are beautiful serene places that we all get to enjoy, whether it is a lake, river, or the ocean.
 I wish more people would take care of our beaches and oceans and the rest of the planet.
 It is just as easy to put something in the garbage (or recycling) as it to throw it on the ground.

 PLASTIC!
 MORE PLASTIC!
 DID I MENTION PLASTIC!

 We found shoes, plastic bottles and bags, and more plastic.
 Did I mention plastic!
 There was so much of it and a lot of it had bite marks from the sea turtles.
 Please recycle!

 SOUTH PADRE ISLAND ADOPT A BEACH DAY – CLEAN UP GARBAGE ON TEXAS BEACHES